swcarpentry/sql-novice-survey/_extras/guide.md

 invaluable with a command-line tool like `sqlite3`.
 Participants should be encouraged strongly to start with a simple SQL statement and then use the up-arrow key to go back and add clauses one at a time, or fix problems, rather than typing each command from scratch.
-Unfortunately on some Linux and Mac OSX systems participants have found that the arrow keys do not scroll through the command history as expected.
+Unfortunately on some Linux and Mac OS X systems participants have found that the arrow keys do not scroll through the command history as expected.